pond/dnd/party_ripa/journals/campaign_7/act_2/part_24.md

 * Veiled Alliance commanders x 2
 * A survival-of-the-fittest chosen Halfling champion

 Around that feast, everyone else gathers.
-Many think it might be their last night.
-Tomorrow they go to battle.
+Many think they may not live through the following day.
+They go to battle.
 People share stories.
 Mynos is quiet and contemplative, grappling with a lot of new ideas.
 Zorhanna seems surprisingly at ease, effortlessly blending in and interacting with people from very different backgrounds.
 There's a strange mixture of hope and resignation to an assumed fate.

 Many toasts.
 Too many toasts!

 Penny heads to bed first.
 Thorin next.
 Francesc stays up, needing only a few hours of sleep.
-She notices Mynos standing in a raised area with an open space to the night sky.
+She notices Mynos standing in a raised area with an open space to the dark Athas-day, Toril-night sky.
 She wanders over.

 "Anything wrong?"